The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The "Welcome" message appears for every new document and every first use of the add-in on the existing document.
 Once you start working with Template Builder in the document, the message is skipped.

-After the "Template Builder" task pane appears click on the "Login to Salesforce" button that looks like a gear.
+After the "Template Builder" work pane appears click the gear-shaped "Login to Salesforce" button.

 A new dialogue window should open, offering two login options: